 An Introduction to The Dead City

-Read up on Korngold’s finest work before our 2022/23 Season production.
+Read up on Korngold’s finest work.

 At just age 23, Korngold composed what would be commonly known as his strongest operatic work: Die tote Stadt, or The Dead City.
 Adapted from Georges Rodenbach’s 1892 novel Bruges-la-Morte, which was adapted by librettist Paul Schott.
 Or rather, it wasn’t – Paul Schott was a pseudonym!